Delawareans Admissions Guidelines

 As the flagship university in Delaware, we have a commitment to our residents.
 We put them first in terms of space at the University, so we wanted to start the program with that group.
 Upon reviewing the data, the program may expand to all incoming freshmen—in-state and out-of-state at some point in the future.

 While we recommend students who score a minimum of 1150 SAT or 23 ACT submit their scores, the decision whether or not to submit your test scores is a personal one.
 You should consider the omission of your test scores carefully.
 It is essential to review what additional information you will share in order to reflect your academic potential and your ability to succeed in a challenging academic environment.
 If you choose not to provide test scores, you will not be negatively impacted, and a decision will be based on a holistic review of all of the materials you provide.

 If you are being recruited as a student athlete, you will be required to submit your standardized test scores to UD during the admissions process.

 Yes.
 With or without the SAT/ACT scores, your application for admission as a first-year student will be reviewed for merit awards and the Honors Program.
 It is suggested that you provide any additional evidence of academic skills and interest in areas related to your intended major, particularly if it is math and science intensive.
 Applications must be received by the January 15 deadline.

 Yes.
 Students who choose not to provide test scores are required to complete the supplemental essays found in the UD section of the Common Application.
 Additionally, we suggest that you provide any additional evidence of academic skills in areas related to your intended major, particularly if it is math and science intensive.
 Such evidence may include scores on AP examinations, SAT Subject Tests, or other indications of your interest and ability to succeed in a challenging academic environment.

-The pilot program is only available to Delaware residents attending high school in the state of Delaware.
+The test-optional program is only available to Delaware residents attending high school in the state of Delaware.